rocrill/hangman/README.md

 ## Acknowledgements

-Thank you to my Metor, Gerry McBride, for his help and guidance.
+Thank you to my Mentor, Gerry McBride, for his help and guidance.